Read the executive summary below or download the full report (PDF).

 - C. Risks posed to the important drive toward financial inclusion

 - D. Over-compliance at the national level and in particular sectors

 In order to assess unintended consequences rigorously, more and better data should be generated through private and public sector efforts.

-The FSB should direct the World Bank to carry out representative, countrywide surveying of NPOs involved in the delivery of humanitarian assistance,
+- The FSB should direct the World Bank to carry out representative, countrywide surveying of NPOs involved in the delivery of humanitarian assistance, banks and MTOs.

-Government agencies that keep detailed registries of regulated MTOs and NPOs should make available headline statistics about the numbers and nature of
+- Government agencies that keep detailed registries of regulated MTOs and NPOs should make available headline statistics about the numbers and nature of such organizations.

 3. Strengthen the risk-based approach